Sabicool/Sabicool.github.io/content/about/index.md

 +++

 As of 2020, I'm a medical student studying in Australia.
 This means I'm now in my 2nd year of medical school.
+However I consider myself defined by much more than this.

 # What I'm Working On